 Outgoing.
 Passionate.
 Experienced.
 Inspiring.
 Knowledgeable.
 Well-traveled.
 Curious.
-These are just a few of the inherit traits of a Sonoma Valley Bike Tours Guide.
-Above all else, SVBT Tour Guides are eager to make the time you spend biking with us your favorite memory from your visit to wine country!
+These are just a few of the inherent traits of a Sonoma Valley Bike Tours Guide.
+Above all else, NVBT Tour Guides are eager to make the time you spend biking with us your favorite memory from your visit to wine country!

-Allan is one half of the dynamic "Fredericks Duo" (his wife, Cindy, drives van support for SVBT).
-Originally from Greeley, Colorado, Allan lived in Humbolt County for seven years before moving to wine country in 1986.
+Allan is one half of the dynamic “Fredericks Duo” (his wife, Cindy, drives van support for us).
+Originally from Greeley, Colorado, Allan lived in Humbolt County for seven years before moving to the Napa Valley in 1986.